AppleIntusion/MMAEVe/tutorial/tutorial.md

 vesicle0 + np.array([0., 0., 300.])
 ```

-`Grid` is utilized for contructing the protein component of the system as it was utilized during when constructing the system with four porins.
+`Grid` is utilized for constructing the protein component of the system as it was utilized during when constructing the system with four porins.
 ```python
 a2t = mav.Grid(240., 240., 0., 3, 3, a2t_comp)
 a2t.distribute()